 Obviously, we came for the pizza.
 You're given four options: Margherita, pizza bianca, marinara (no cheese), and bruschetta.
 We ordered the Margherita, the "plain" option, which John's also makes with a whole-wheat crust.
 We also ordered a pizza bianca topped with spinach.
 Since I've heard so much dissing of this location's pizza, we figured two kinds of pizza would give us a glimpse into a similar-quality product that our New York City friends have closer access to.

 Maybe it was just bad luck, but the crust, which I've heard raves about, was thin yet not crunchy, barely browned, and unmemorable.
-The sauce was one of the better pizza sauces I've had in the area.
+The sauce was one of the better pizza sauces I've had in the area<!-- —even if it is canned -->.
 The cheese lacked flavor, and there was too much of it, leaving me begging for more sauce.
 The Italian in me was screaming for basil.
 Knowing how well-regarded the New York locations are, I was shocked at how unimpressive this pie was.
 (However, I took home two leftover slices, had two glasses of wine, overcooked the pizza in my toaster oven, and it was miles better.)